typelevel/typelevel.github.com/collections/_posts/2022-09-17-typelevel-native.md

 def poll(timeout: Duration): Boolean
 ```

-The idea of this method is very similar to `Thread.sleep()` except that while sleeping it also “polls” for I/O events.
+The idea of this method is very similar to `Thread.sleep()` except that besides sleeping it may also “poll” for I/O events.
 To demonstrate the API contract, consider invoking `poll(3.seconds)`:

 *I have nothing to do for the next 3 seconds.
-So wake me up then, or earlier if there is an incoming I/O event I should handle.
+So wake me up then, or earlier if there is an incoming I/O event that I should handle.
 But wake me up no later!*

 *Oh, and don’t forget to tell me whether there are still outstanding I/O events (`true`) or not (`false`) so I know if I need to call you again.
 Thanks!*

-Thus, with tasks, timers, and the capability to poll for I/O, we can express the event-loop algorithm.
+Thus, with tasks, timers, and the capability to poll for I/O, we can express the event loop algorithm.
 A single iteration of the loop looks like this:

 1. Check the current time and execute any expired timers.